kschutter/recipes/r/Poultry/Hot_Chicken_Sliders.md

 Place on baking sheet lined with foil.

 4. Heat 1 1/2 cups oil in a large skillet over medium heat until "shimmering".
-Add half the chicken, cook, turned occasionally, until golden brown and temp is 165 F, approximately 5-6 minutes.
+Add half the chicken, cook, turned occasionally, until golden brown and temp is 165F, approximately 5-6 minutes.
 Transfer to bowl with brown sugar sauce, put on a plate.
 Sprinkle with half a teaspoon of salt, repeat with other half of chicken.